MicrosoftDocs/PowerShell-Docs/reference/6/PowerShellGet/RequireLicenseAcceptance.md

 - Module manifest should contain License Uri.
 - Module should be published with PowerShellGet Format Version 2.0 and above.

-## Impact on Install/Save/Upave-Module
+## Impact on Install/Save/Update-Module

 - Install/Save/Update cmdlets will support a new parameter –AcceptLicense that will behave as though the user saw the license.
-- If RequiredLicenseAcceptance is True and –AcceptLicense is not specified, the user will be shown the license.txt, and prompted with: &quot;Do you accept these license terms (Yes / No/YesToAll/NoToAll)&quot;.
+- If RequiredLicenseAcceptance is True and –AcceptLicense is not specified, the user will be shown the license.txt, and prompted with: &quot;Do you accept these license terms (Yes/No/YesToAll/NoToAll)&quot;.
   - If the license is accepted
-    - Case save-module: the module will be copied to the user&#39;s system
+    - **Save-Module:** the module will be copied to the user&#39;s system
-    - Case install-module: the module will be copied to the user&#39;s system to the proper folder (based on scope)
+    - **Install-Module:** the module will be copied to the user&#39;s system to the proper folder (based on scope)
-    - Case update-module: if the module license has not been previously accepted, the update will proceed.
+    - **Update-Module:** the module will be updated.
   - If the license is declined.
     - Operation will be cancelled.
 - All cmdlets will check for the metadata(requireLicenseAcceptance and Format Version) that says a license acceptance is required